How Do Cats Get Worms?

 What are Coccidia and how does my cat become infected?

-Coccidia are tiny, single-celled parasites that live in a cat’s intestinal wall.
 Kittens are more susceptible to coccidia infection, but adult cats can become infected as well.
 Cats become infected by eating contaminated feces or infected rodents.
-These tiny parasites live in the intestinal walls of infected animals and are shed in poop and then passed on to other unsuspecting animals, like your beloved family pet!
+These tiny parasites are shed in poop and then passed onto other unsuspecting animals, like your beloved family pet.

-Will coccidia affect my cat?
+How will coccidia affect my cat?

 Infected cats may show no signs or symptoms of these parasites at all.
 Kittens are most susceptible to serious complications because their immune systems are weak.
-If infected, the most common clinical sign of an infestation is diarrhea.
+If infected, the most common clinical sign of coccidia is diarrhea.
 Severe infestation can result in extreme cases of diarrhea, vomiting, dehydration, or even death.

 How does my cat get diagnosed with coccidia?